PUM04/docker-setup/README.md

 ```sh
 docker ps
 ```
-Displays all currently running containers and some information about them
+Displays all currently running containers and some information about them such as container ID

 ```sh
 docker exec -it "CONTAINER ID" /bin/sh
 ```
-terminal command to enter a container using the "/bin/sh" shell in the linux alpine container
+Terminal command to enter a container using the "/bin/sh" shell in the linux alpine container